 Skip to main content

 English classes in our department range from general survey courses to classes that offer a more in-depth look at a literary genre, writer, literary time period, and theoretical approach.
-Below is the list of English courses offered in Spring 2025.
+Below is the list of English courses offered in Fall 2025.
 Please see the University Catalog for a complete list of courses offered by our department.

 ENGL 124